 You can enroll in an apprenticeship to learn the skills you need from companies like Roto-Rooter, or you can attend a local trade school.

-Experience needed: High school diploma or GED.
-Completion of an apprenticeship or training at a local trade school.
-Some states require proof of licensing.
+Experience needed: High school diploma or GED and completion of an apprenticeship or training at a local trade school; some states require proof of licensing

 10. Insurance agent

 Insurance agents sell different types of insurance.
 They help their clients feel protected when life happens and they need support.
 As an agent, you can either work for insurance companies, refer clients to independent brokers, or become an independent broker.
 You can also choose between home, auto, life, or health insurance.

 If you’re looking for on-the-spot training, you can sign up for State Farm’s training program.

 Experience needed: Complete the pre-licensing course and pass the state exam

 Love to drive?
 Then you might consider commercial truck driving.
 You’ll be responsible for operating tractor-trailers and many other types of large vehicles you’ll use to transport goods to various locations.
 Some jobs are local gigs where you make deliveries to nearby businesses.
 Other jobs require you to travel long distances.
 Truck driving can offer you a flexible schedule with either part-time or full-time work available.

 Check out TransForce to find out more about truck driving.